Nitrogen enhancement of GN-z11 by metal pollution from supermassive stars: Variation in the abundance ratios in different snapshots

 \section{Variation in the abundance ratios in different snapshots}

-In N/O vs. He/H plot and O/H vs. He/H plot (See the Fig.~\ref{fig:303_mixed_several_highN_He}), we added SMS ejecta to our $z=10.65$ result because no matter which snapshot ($z=10.77$--$10.60$) we added the ejecta to, the result do not change.
-As proof, we show N/O vs. He/H plot and O/H vs. He/H plot in Fig.~\ref{fig:appendix_He_plot}.
-We added SMS ejecta to our $z=10.77$ result (the top two panels), and our $z=10.60$ result (the bottom two panels).
-Since He/H and O/H does not change significantly, the region SMS model pass by does not change regardless of redshifts.
+In the N/O vs. He/H plot and the O/H vs. He/H plot (See Fig.~\ref{fig:303_mixed_several_highN_He}), we added SMS ejecta to our $z=10.65$ result because no matter which snapshot ($z=10.77$--$10.60$) we added the ejecta to, the result does not change.
+As proof, we show the N/O vs. He/H plot and the O/H vs. He/H plot in Fig.~\ref{fig:appendix_He_plot}.
+We added SMS ejecta to our $z=10.77$ result (the top two panels) and our $z=10.60$ result (the bottom two panels).
+Since He/H and O/H do not change significantly, the region SMS model passes by does not change regardless of redshifts.

 \FloatBarrier

 \end{appendix}